The Bear (Bo' Selecta!): Bedtime with the Bear

 For the first series of Bo' Selecta!, the Bear had a talk show in his treehouse on Hampstead Heath called Bedtime with the Bear, which featured women, whom he would ask rude questions to.
 The format changed slightly for series 2, which featured him still hosting a talk show, but with one difference: A bedtime story.
 Bedtime stories feature the Bear, spotting something rude, that the guests are doing to the guest's surprise.
 This usually gives him an erection.

 As of series 3 of Bo' Selecta!, the Bear had his own part on Avid Merrion's talk show.
 He would speak to guests as usual in the same dirty manner, except it featured him on an actual talk show set.
 He has interviewed the likes of Kerry Katona, Jennifer Ellison, Liberty X, Edith Bowman, Christine Hamilton, Vernon Kay, Jonathan Ross, Catalina Guirado, Tess Daley, and Melanie Blatt in Bedtime with the Bear.

 A Bear's Tail

-In his own spin-off series, the Bear was adopted by the Hennersons after they ran him over in their car at Christmas.
+In his own spin-off series, A Bear's Tail, the Bear was adopted by the Hennersons after they ran him over in their car at Christmas.
 The mother of the family was played by Patsy Kensit, who adored the Bear.
 The father though, who was played by Sean Pertwee, hated the Bear after he thought that the Bear was stealing his wife.
 There was also a stroppy teenage daughter, Lillian Hennerson, who would argue with the Bear.

 The series only lasted for one year, as Leigh Francis decided to bring back Bo' Selecta!, but in America.